airlabitu/PI-sound-looper/README.md

 ## SETUP SOUND DEVICE
-open a terminal window and type
+Open a Terminal window and type
 ```sudo raspi-config``` to open the system settings.

 Choose **System options** followed by **Audio**.